waterleat/v4/README.md

 - php artisan serve         // run the local server with app at localhost:8000
 - npm run dev         // css is auto compiled upon code changes

+## Database structure
+Diagram can be found at https://drawsql.app/teams/veg-planner/diagrams/vp1

 ## explore
 the interesting parts starts with adding successions to the plan. how to change from a planned sowing to recoding them with dates and other notes